 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-I have a large room above my Furniture Studio that hasn’t really ever been used to its full potential.
+I have a large room above my Furniture Studio that has never been used to its full potential.
 I planned on using it for storage when we built it, but the stairs changed my mind really quickly.
+Those stairs needed to lead to something special.

 So, the process of transforming it has begun.
-An office always needs decorative shelves, right?
+A guest room/temporary office (until guests arrive) always needs decorative shelves, right?
 We creatives are inspired by pretty things, therefore I MUST have a pretty space to work in. *cheesy grin*

-All the supplies that you will need to complete this project are listed below.
+All the supplies that you will need to complete these simple decorative shelves.

-- Any size wood box or leftover wooden dresser drawers
+- Any size wood box, crate or leftover dresser drawers

 - Makita Rotary Sander